PDavis0/Hurricanes/README.md

 # Hurricanes
-Class creacts mock hurricanes and a class Manipulates and sifts through them.
+OOP example using Huricanes as a constructor and manipulation in a main class calling the constructor.

 Further things have been done that I did not want to share.
 Why?
 It was truly crappy design with lots of bugs.